Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 - India

-The Congress on Sunday picked Charanjit Singh Channi as Punjab’s next chief minister, a day after Amarinder Singh resigned following a bitter power struggle over the past several months in the party’s state unit.
+The Congress on Sunday picked Charanjit Singh Channi as the next chief minister of Punjab, making him the first Dailt to hold the post in the state, a day after Amarinder Singh resigned following a bitter power tussle in the party.

 “It gives me immense pleasure to announce that Sh. #CharanjitSinghChanni has been unanimously elected as the Leader of the Congress Legislature Party of Punjab,'' AICC general secretary Harish Rawat said.
 A day earlier, a CLP meeting had authorised Congress president Sonia Gandhi to take the decision.